CenterForSpatialResearch/mapping_architecture_urbanism_humanities/4_CensusData.md

 ______________________________________________________________________________________________________________

-Tutorial created by Juan Francisco Saldarriaga (jfs2118@columbia.edu) for the [Mapping for Architecture, Urbanism and the Humanities](https://github.com/juanfrans-courses/mapping_arch_hum) class at Columbia University.
-Edited by Michelle McSweeney for [Fall 2017](https://github.com/brianhouse/mapping-architecture-urbanism-humanities), and Brian House for [Fall 2018](https://github.com/brianhouse/mapping-architecture-urbanism-humanities).
+Tutorial created by Juan Francisco Saldarriaga (jfs2118@columbia.edu) for the Mapping for Architecture, Urbanism and the Humanities class at Columbia University.
+Edited by Michelle McSweeney for Fall 2017 and Brian House for Fall 2018.